Eknath Shinde faction recognised as real Shiv Sena, allocated ‘bow and arrow’ poll symbol

-The Election Commission of India on February 17 recognised the Eknath Shinde-led faction as the real Shiv Sena and ordered allocation of the “bow and arrow” poll symbol to it.
+The Commission observed that the party had been made into a fiefdom by undemocratic norms of the original Constitution of Shiv Sena.

+In November 2022, the commission froze the election symbol and allotted the ‘Two Swords and Shield symbol’ to the Shinde faction and the ‘Flaming Torch ( mashaal)‘ symbol to the Thackeray faction for the bypoll in Andheri East Assembly constituency.

-In a 78-page order on the protracted battle for control of the organisation, the Commission allowed the Uddhav Thackeray faction to keep the “flaming torch” poll symbol allocated to it till the completion of the Assembly bypolls in the State.
+In a 78-page order on the protracted battle for control of the organisation, the Commission allowed the Thackeray faction to keep the “Flaming Torch” symbol till the completion of the Assembly bypolls in the State.

 The Commission said MLAs backing Mr. Shinde got nearly 76% of votes polled in favour of the 55 winning Shiv Sena candidates in the 2019 Maharashtra Assembly polls.